Addiction treatment services

 Residential programmes

-Residential treatment takes you away from your usual environment and access to alcohol or drugs.
-Treatment is provided on an in-patient basis in a specialist facility.
-Programmes will generally have a small number of participants.
+Programmes generally have a small number of participants.
 Talk to your GP or local addiction service about your options and appropriate referral to residential treatment.

 Group meetings

-There are groups that provide support to people recovering from addiction.
+You can find groups that provide support to people recovering from addiction.
 Groups are generally free of charge.
-Examples include Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).
+Groups include Alcoholics Anonymous (AA) and Narcotics Anonymous (NA).

 There are also support groups for family members affected by problem alcohol or drug use.